 The Problems With Chicken Byproducts in Dog Food

-Chicken byproducts are most likely not very nutritious and they're also less digestible then chicken muscle meat explains Dr. Karen Becker.
-Yes, the occasional heart, liver, kidney and gizzard may be nutrient, but don't expect much of that in that bag of cheap dog food.
-Most likely you'll be getting more feet and other poorly nutrient parts such as wattles, beaks and combs than anything else.
-Yes, the bones and cartilage are a good source of glucosomine and chondroitin, calcium and phosphorus, but rest assured, that if there were really loads of good stuff in there, they wouldn't be labeled under byproducts according to the Dog Food Project.
+Chicken byproducts are most likely not very nutritious, and they're also less digestible than chicken muscle meat, explains Dr. Karen Becker.
+Yes, the occasional heart, liver, kidney and gizzard may be rich in nutrients, but don't expect much of that in that bag of cheap dog food.
+Most likely you'll be getting more feet and other nutrient-poor parts such as wattles, beaks and combs than anything else.
+Yes, the bones and cartilage are a good source of glucosamine and chondroitin, calcium and phosphorus, but rest assured that if there were really loads of good stuff in there, they wouldn't be labeled under byproducts according to the Dog Food Project.

 So yes, with chicken byproducts, you're most likely wasting your money.
 When I worked for a pet store, we were told to explain to customers that cheap dog food most likely results in a poor coat, large poops and little nutrients for the dog.